Skip to content

 But a backsplash?
 It just sits there looking beautiful.

 No cutting, no heat, no acidic foods sitting on it.
 The occasional splash wipes right off.
-This is the main difference in the marble vs quartz countertops debate: on a vertical surface like a backsplash, marble's durability "weaknesses" become almost irrelevant.
+On a vertical surface, marble's durability "weaknesses" become almost irrelevant.

-You get the stunning Calacatta veining, that classic elegance New England homes are known for, without stressing about every dinner party.
+You get those flowing Calacatta veins or the soft Carrara grays, that classic New England look, without stressing about every dinner party.

-In kitchens, about three-quarters of my marble countertop clients go with either full-height stone backsplash or tile.
+In kitchens, about three-quarters of my marble countertop clients go with either a full-height stone slab backsplash or tile.
 The 4-inch option is actually pretty rare in kitchens.

-Bathrooms are completely different.
-About 99% of my bathroom marble installations use a 4-inch backsplash or something close to it.
+Bathrooms are completely different from kitchens.
+About 99% of my marble bathroom installations use a 4-inch backsplash or something close to it.

 Sometimes we adjust the height slightly for outlets, window sills, or other obstacles.
 But on average it's three to four inches.